 To place water in to your coach 's fresh water system, use one of the following methods.
-Different fresh water entry's are used depending on model and floor plan.

 - A. City Water Fill See Figure 1 - Water is received into the system through a direct hookup, referred to as "city water fill".
 Attach a hose to the hook up and supply line.
 Open the faucet from the supply line.
 Enter the unit, and open any faucet, to allow air to escape, as there may be some air pockets. - B. Gravity Water Fill See Figure 2 - 1.
 To place water into the fresh water tank, remove cap from fill.
 Insert the hose into the 1-1/4 inch flex tube 4 to 6 inches.
 Open the water supply faucet.
 DO NOT overfill the tank as it could burst.
 It is not designed to hold pressure.
+On the fill is a small screen, 1/2 inch at the 10:00 0'clock position.
+When water starts to come out -STOP FILLING NOW!